overbit/aws-profile-switcher/README.md

 Switch
 ========

-AWS Profile selector to switch between different profiles in the locally stored credentials file (`~/.aws/credentials`).
+AWS Profile selector to switch between different profiles in the locally stored config file (`~/.aws/config`).
 The chosen profile is made the default so you can use the aws cli and/or the aws sdk without specifying profile.

 Requirements